budin77/react-class-cmp-sample/README.md

-# React - unsplash API
+# React - ss Class Based Component - unsplash API

 This project is made to demonstrate several development tools, patterns or techniques: